jimsnns/MSc_Java_Assignments/README.md

 ## Assignment 1: Holiday Destination Application

 This application allows users to choose their favorite holiday destination from a predefined list.
 Based on the user's selection, the application will display their favorite destination.
-This project focuses on user interaction and GUI design using Java Swing.
+This project focuses on user interaction and simple commands by input from the user.

-### Features

-- User-friendly interface to select holiday destinations.
-- Display of the user's favorite destination based on their selection.

 ## Assignment 2: AMKA Prediction Application